sord0250/Python-Automation/README.md

 C:\Users\<you>\Desktop\Projects\weekly_report\weekly_email.py

-*Tip: If WHERE PYTHON returns multiple paths, try running the following command with each one of your paths.
-Whichever one works is the right one!
+*Tip: If you run WHERE PYTHON in the previous step and it returns multiple paths, try running the following command with each one of your paths.
+Whichever path works is the right one.*
 ```
 "Python Path" -u "Script Path"
 ```